IHE/RAD.IRA/input/pagecontent/volume-1.md

 When a radiologist starts reporting, the PACS, as the initiator, opens a reporting session.

 Note that there is no explicit creation of a session.
-If the Hub receives a session ID (i.e. topic) that is not already exist, then the Hub will automatically create the session and add the subscriber (i.e. PACS) to the session.
+If the Hub receives a session ID (i.e. topic) that does not already exist, then the Hub will automatically create the session and add the subscriber (i.e. PACS) to the session.

 <div>
 {%include step1-open-reporting-session.svg%}